-Seven Stories Press, 2019
+Seven Stories Press, 2020

 Agent: Elise Capron

-A collection of powerful pieces on race, culture, identity and belonging and what these all mean and should mean (but often fail to) in the volatile climate of our nation.
+Luis J. Rodriguez writes about race, culture, identity, and belonging and what these all mean and should mean (but often fail to) in the volatile climate of our nation.
 Rodriguez has a distinctly inspiring passion and wisdom in his approach.
 Ultimately, the book carries the message that we must come together if we are to move forward.
-He reminds us in the first essay, The End of Belonging, "I’m writing as a Native person.
+As he reminds us in the first essay, “The End of Belonging”: “I’m writing as a Native person.
 I’m writing as a poet.
 I’m writing as a revolutionary working class organizer and thinker who has traversed life journeys from which incredible experiences, missteps, plights, and victories have marked the way. ...I belong anywhere.”
-The pieces in The Story of Our Day capture that same, fantastic energy and wisdom and will spark conversation and inspiration.
+The pieces in From Our Land to Our Land capture that same fantastic energy and wisdom and will spark conversation and inspiration.

 • Publishers Weekly Fall 2019 Top 10 Essays & Literary Criticism picks